RTWeiss/Xcode-Corona-Editor/Readme.md

 This project includes:

-- Corona auto-completion for all API calls and constants
+- Auto-completion for all Corona API calls and constants
-- Corona Project Templates
-- Corona File Templates
 - Lua Syntax Coloring
+- Corona Project Templates built into Xcode
+- Corona File Templates built into Xcode
+- Launch Corona Simulator with current project from Xcode
 - A lot of (behavior) scripts for improved workflow
-- Launch Corona Simulator with current project from Xcode

 --------------------------------------------------------------